 3/50 (and counting)

 “You cannot do this to me!
 That should not even be a question” laughs out Varun when I ask him to choose his favourite travel experiences.
 After a bit of thinking and an email in my inbox a day after our conversation, the inspiring traveller says, “One would be Ladakh, India – I was so happy because I had planned that trip three times and it had never worked out.
 When I went there and saw the landscape, I was in awe at the sheer magic of nature.
 You feel so small and humble, you realise your place on earth.

 “The second trip was when I was out of my comfort zone in Iceland.
-A place I would want to highlight is Bosnia – one of the unfortunate places in the world to have experienced a war in our generation.
-To hear the stories, hardships and life by a thread times from individuals who are similar in age was shocking and an eye-opener.”
+A place I would want to highlight is Bosnia – one of the unfortunate places in the world to have experienced war in our generation.
+To hear the stories of hardships and life from individuals who are similar in age was shocking and an eye-opener.”

 Stick around for more suggestions on solo travel, packing essentials and other tips from Varun and me soon.
 You too can be a part of Varun’s travel tales.
 Just follow him on Instagram @the_voyagers_desk or join his community The Voyagers’ Desk on Facebook.
 Psstt… hope you’ve followed From The on Facebook and Instagram.
 Not yet?
 Please do!

 Feature photo: Rapti Bhaumick | Other photos: Varun Pachisia